One commercial tool, one free tool, one free document – these are the bare essential PDF resources for 508 remediation.

 - PDF Accessibility Checker (PAC 2) from the Swiss Foundation Access for All, provides PDF/UA testing – to the extent that testing can be automated – and a screen-reader-emulator to display a PDF in the way that an assistive technology user would hear it.

-- The Matterhorn Protocol, from the PDF Association’s PDF/UA Competence Center, provides PDF/UA compliance criteria.
+- The Matterhorn Protocol, from the PDF Association’s PDF/UA Technical Working Group, provides PDF/UA compliance criteria.
 It includes checkpoints that can be automated as well as those that require human inspection.

 Advanced Commercial Tools